luisnquin/lounge/README.md

 ## How to use (?)

-Start forking this repository, after that clone your fork in your local.
+Start forking this repository.
+After that, clone your fork in your computer.

 ### Deploy